OSI-INC/ATD/readme.md

 ## Introduction

-The Accounting Transaction Download (ATD) program downloads all transactions in a specified date range from a Quickbooks Online (QBO) company account.
+The Accounting Transaction Download (ATD) program downloads all transactions in a specified date range from a [Quickbooks Online](https://quickbooks.intuit.com/online/) (QBO) company account.
 The data file provided by ATD includes the company's general ledger for the specified date range, as well as separate legers for each QBO class defined in the company account.
 Each leger contains all transactions, including journal entries.
 Any transaction that has been assigned a class will appear twice: once in the general leger and once in a class leger.

-The ATD process is a web server and website.
-The web server is the Unix PHP utility, which start from a terminal.
+The ATD process is a web server equipped with a suite of web pages.
+The web server is provided by [PHP](https://www.php.net).
 The website is a collection of pages that make heavy use of hyptertext preprocessing (PHP).
 The combination of server and pages is what we call the "ATD server".
 We communicate with ATD  by connecting to our ATD server with a web browser.
 So far as we can tell, any web browser will do.

 ![ATD Process Schematic](Schematic.gif)